suriya-narayanan-2526/Java-Training-pogram1/README.md

 # Java-Training-pogram1
- This is my first placement java traning program at PSNACET .We have a hands-on session for developing my logical and programming skill
+ This is my first placement java traning program at PSNACET .We have hands-on session which help for me to develop my logical and programming skill